CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "name": "hatchet",     // In-game name displayed "description": "A one-handed hatchet.
 Makes a great melee weapon, and is useful both for cutting wood, and for use as a hammer.", // In-game description
 "price": 95,           // Used when bartering with NPCs.
 Can use string "cent" "USD" or "kUSD".
+"material": [          // Material types.
+See materials.json for possible options { "type": "iron", "portion": 2 }, // See Generic Item attributes for type and portion details { "type": "wood", "portion": 3 }
+],
-"material": ["iron", "wood"], // Material types.
-See materials.json for possible options "weight": 907,         // Weight, measured in grams "volume": "1500 ml",   // Volume, volume in ml and L can be used - "50 ml" or "2 L" "bashing": 12,         // Bashing damage caused by using it as a melee weapon
+"weight": 907,         // Weight, measured in grams "volume": "1500 ml",   // Volume, volume in ml and L can be used - "50 ml" or "2 L" "bashing": 12,         // Bashing damage caused by using it as a melee weapon